-Most children have missed a large part of the Spring term due to the pandemic.
-As part of our awareness of the emotional impact of such absence and the need to support children's mental health, we used the story of 'The Colour Monster' by Anna Llenas.
-This offered children a planned safe place to talk about their facilings and give meaning to the emotions they feelings and give meaning to the emotions they were experiencing.
+Children have missed so a big part of the spring term due to COVID 19, as part of our awareness of the emotional impact and supporting children's mental health, we used 'The Colour Monster' (Author).
+This enabled children was planned a safe place to talk about their feeling and give meaning to the

-Through the story, children created art work around their favourite colour monster and shared stories from their own experiences about why they favoured a particular colour.
+Through the story children created art work Around their favourite colour monster and Shared stories from their own experiences about why they chose the colour.